BlockstreamResearch/bip-frost-dkg/README.md

 While SimplPedPop is able to identify participants who are misbehaving in certain ways, it is easy for a participant to misbehave such that it will not be identified.

+TODO: We need to make sure that there are no two honest participants who believe they have the same id.
+(Note that just checking that my_id is in ids is not enough.)
+It should suffice that everyone announces their id (or their index in ids) and aborts if there's another participant claiming the same id.

 ```python
 def simplpedpop_setup(seed, t, ids):
     """